fbslo/sharer/README.md

 ***How does this app works? <sup>for developers & curious cats</sup>***

-App is streaming blockchain and listening for `hive_sharer` custom_json operations.
+App is streaming blockchain and listening for custom_json operations with id `hive_sharer`.
 When they are detected, they are stored into MySQL database (for faster (offline) access, you can use HiveSQL or pure blockchain instead).

 There are 3 transaction types: `post`, `comment`, `vote`